 Add Cucumbers and Hot Brine to Jars

-Using a canning funnel, pour the boiling vinegar and water solution over the jar contents leaving ½ inch of headspace (the space between the top of the liquid and the top of the jar).
+- Using a canning funnel, pour the boiling vinegar and water solution over the jar contents leaving 1/2 inch of headspace.

-I realized right before I was about to put the lids and rings on that I had not included the garlic in the jars.
+- I realized just as I was about to put the lids and rings on that I had not included the garlic in the jars.
 Yikes!
-Just goes to show you that with this recipe it's never too late to add an ingredient.
+Just goes to show you that with this recipe, it’s never too late to add an ingredient.
 You could even slip a hot red pepper in there at this point if you wanted to!

 Clean the Jar Rims and Add the Lids